open-ebike/open-ebike.github.io/_posts/2025-10-16-display-activity-details.md

 ---

-In [the next post](https://open-ebike.github.io/devlog/2025/10/16/display-activity-details.html) we will display activity details of a selected activity.
+In [the next post](https://open-ebike.github.io/devlog/2025/10/17/display-statistics.html) we will display activity statistics.